These layered bars have a soft, sweet buttery and nutty pecan crumble oat crust with cinnamon-sugar.

 - Make sure to always spoon and level when measuring flour.
 Having a food scale helps too.
 Not having the correct amounts can really change a recipe.
 But I know not everyone has one lying around.
 Other scales maybe, but that kind won’t work sorry. 🙂

 - Gluten-Free Option?
-Replace flour with Bob’s Red Mill 1 to 1 Gluten-free Baking Flour and Gluten-Free Oats.
+Replace All-purpose flour with Bob’s Red Mill Gluten-Free 1 to1 Baking Flour and Gluten-Free Oats.

 Simple Maple Fig Bars with Pecan-Oat Crumble